 “Standard” Level Distribution Plans:

-Because our “Extended” level plans extend our services by including additional distribution and syndication from PR Newswire®, we must charge PRN's rate for word length since they pass that fee along to us.
+Because our “Premium” level plans extend our services by including additional distribution and syndication from PR Newswire®, we must charge PRN's rate for word length since they pass that fee along to us.
 So, we must pass that upcharge to you, as you might expect.
-PRN's “base word length limit” is 400 words, with an upcharge for each 100 words or fraction over 400 words.
-PRN has raised the word length fee almost every year for the past decade, with no end in sight.
-Some of PRN's “budget” plans like iReach offer a 500 word length base limit, and many of our competitors re-sell this product in place of PRN's premium plans and somewhat mis-lead clients on what they're actually providing.
-Send2Press does not use iReach for any of our offerings.
+Our Premium National PLUS and Premium National MAX plans have a 400 word base length limit, while the Premium National LITE and Premium National plans have a 500 word base length limit.

 All plans with International Add-ons: